Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Discussion

-Finally, our study is limited to a single point-in-time snapshot of a rapidly evolving landscape.
-Agentic AI coding tools are under active development, and both the available configuration mechanisms and the patterns of their adoption are likely to change.
-The trends we identify---toward standardization around \texttt{AGENTS.md}, shallow adoption of advanced mechanisms, and tool-specific configuration cultures---are early empirical signals rather than settled findings.
+Finally, our findings represent a point-in-time snapshot.
+The trends we identify---toward standardization around \texttt{AGENTS.\allowbreak{}md}, limited adoption of advanced mechanisms, and tool-specific configuration practices---are early empirical signals rather than settled findings.